 LanguageCert Test of English (LTE) is an international English test and therefore there are a mix of accents (i.e. North American, 'standard' or regional British, Australasian, etc.) in test materials.

-The Listening component of the LTE Listening and Reading examination consists of four task types.
+The Listening component of the LTE qualification consists of four task types.